 Kinship caregivers are relatives, friends, neighbors and other people with a significant relationship to the child, youth or family.
 Kinship caregivers provide care and protection to children and youth who cannot remain safely in their home due to issues including:

 As kinship caregivers, you are not alone.
 You are a member of a large and growing community of caring people in Colorado.

-The law office of Kilpatrick Townsend & Stockton LLP, in partnership with CDHS, offers free legal services for adoption to kinship caregivers in the Metro Denver area.
+CDHS partners with a local law firm to offer free legal services for adoption to kinship caregivers in the Metro Denver area.
 To qualify, caregivers:

 Other eligibility criteria include: